robwilkerson/CakePHP-Audit-Log-Plugin/README.markdown

 1. Create a `current_user()` method, if desired.

     The `AuditableBehavior` optionally allows each changeset to be "owned" by a "source"--typically the user responsible for the change.
 Since user and authentication models vary widely, the behavior supports a callback method that should return the value to be stored as the source of the change, if any.

-    This method must be available to every model that cares to track a source of changes, so it's recommended that a copy of CakePHP's `app_model.php` file be created and the method added there.
+    The `current_user()` method must be available to every model that cares to track a source of changes, so it's recommended that a copy of CakePHP's `app_model.php` file be created and the method added there.
 Keep it DRY, right?

+	Storing the changeset source can be a little tricky if the core Auth component is being used since user data isn't readily available at the model layer where behaviors lie.
+One option is to forward that data from the controller.
+One means of doing this is to include the following code in the `AppController`:

+        if( !empty( $this->data ) ) {
+          $this->data['User'] = $this->Auth->user();
+        }

+    The behavior expects the `current_user()` method to return an associative array with an `id` key.
+Continuing from the example above, the following code might appear in the `AppModel`:

+        # In this example, user data is stored in an Administrator model
+        public function current_user() {
+          return $this->data['User']['Administrator'];
+        }

 1. Attach the behavior to any desired model and configure.

 ## Usage